wayfair/wayfair.github.io/src/docs/ospo-platform/index.md

 Beyond automated tools and workflows, we recognized an opportunity to provide clearer guidance on how to actually _engage_ with open source.
 Given that some Wayfair engineers are completely new to open source, while others may be seasoned contributors or project maintainers, a one-size-fits-all approach was unlikely to scale well.

-Instead, we’ve chosen to focus on curating materials for different audiences who are at varying stages of their open source journey, using **wayfair.github.io** as our homebase for the majority of this content.
-As we continue to build out the site, we’ll aim to incorporate different learning styles by offering both pragmatic technical documentation and "snackable bites" expressed through interactive walkthroughs and other engaging media.
+Instead, we’ve chosen to focus on curating materials for different audiences who are at varying stages of their open source journey, using **wayfair.github.io** as our home base for the majority of this content.
+As we continue to build out the site, we’ll aim to incorporate different learning styles by offering both pragmatic technical documentation and "snack-able bites" expressed through interactive walk-throughs and other engaging media.

 ### Partnerships